enrell/alpine-wifi-bridge/README.md

 - **NEW**: Auto-detects gateway IP address or allows custom specification
 - **NEW**: Uses Alpine Linux's native configuration methods (no more /etc/network errors)
 - **NEW**: Modular script structure for easier configuration and maintenance
+- **NEW**: Port forwarding support to make services on your PC accessible from the internet

 ## **Prerequisites**
 - Alpine Linux.